25th Mar 2025

 Before and After: Real-Life Transformations

 Viewing before-and-after photos are crucial for evaluating a surgeon’s expertise.
 At Kensington Medical you will see before and after photos of nose tip surgery to ensure you are comfortable with your plastic surgeon.
+Nasal tip surgery results can be evaluated through these before and after photos, providing a clear understanding of the potential outcomes.

 Combining Nose Tip Surgery with Other Procedures

 Nose tip surgery can be combined with other facial procedures to further enhance overall facial balance and aesthetics.
 For example, patients have successfully combined tip rhinoplasty with surgery for breathing problems caused by a deviated septum.
+Nasal tip correction can be part of a comprehensive treatment plan to address multiple concerns at the same time.

 When broader nasal structure refinement is needed, nose tip surgery can be included as part of a full rhinoplasty procedure, resulting in a more comprehensive transformation.